Guo Ziyi — Contributive Marshal of Recovery of the Realm

 General Guo Ziyi went to one of those allied regimes alone and persuaded the Khan to retreat.

 Then, Guo Ziyi decisively attacked other regimes and achieved huge success.

-Afterward, he was awarded some honorable titles, and led Tang's army and achieved more successes, and well-defended the borders.
+Afterward, he was awarded some honorable titles, led Tang's army, achieved more successes, and well-defended the borders.

 Honorable Reputation and Legacy of Guo Ziyi

-General Guo Ziyi impressed many people by his extraordinary contributions, kind personality, absolute loyalty, and integrity, including emperors, ministers, soldiers, and civilians.
+General Guo Ziyi impressed many people with his extraordinary contributions, kind personality, absolute loyalty, and integrity, including emperors, ministers, soldiers, and civilians.